 The Salesforce® add-on automatically exports form data from your website to your Salesforce account database by mapping Episerver form fields to Salesforce database fields.
 For information about other database connector add-ons, see Marketing Automation.

 - Open the global menuA group of options that appears in the uppermost part of the user interface when logged in.
 The global menu displays products and systems integrated with your website.
 It also displays links to the user guide and user settings, and to a global search.
-See the User interface topic for further information. and click Salesforce.
+See the User interface topic for further information. and select Admin > Config > Tool Settings > Salesforce.
 The Salesforce configuration settings screen appears.

 - Enter an email address, password, and token associated with your Salesforce account.

-- For the account type, select Production or Sandbox to which you want to connect.
+- For Account Type, select Production or Sandbox to which you want to connect.

 - Click Save.